How we migrated from globalize to hstore_translate

 SQL (1.6ms) SELECT "posts"."id" AS t0_r0, "posts"."created_at" AS t0_r1, "posts"."updated_at" AS t0_r2, "post_translations"."id" AS t1_r0, "post_translations"."post_id" AS t1_r1, "post_translations"."locale" AS t1_r2, "post_translations"."created_at" AS t1_r3, "post_translations"."updated_at" AS t1_r4, "post_translations"."title" AS t1_r5, "post_translations"."text" AS t1_r6 FROM "posts" INNER JOIN "post_translations" ON "post_translations"."post_id" = "posts"."id" WHERE "post_translations"."locale" = 'fr' AND (post_translations.title IS NOT NULL)

-=> #<ActiveRecord::Relation [#<Post id: 2, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">]>
+=> #<ActiveRecord::Relation [#<Post id: 2, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">]>hstore to the rescue

 It makes it clearer simply because your fields are now in the same table than your other data.